akhromieiev/eleventy-netlify-boilerplate/posts/car-rental-in-montenegro-sitngo-review.md

 ![The keychain from the car with Sitngo logo](/static/img/1a6b56b0-23e0-4c8c-af8b-932898ca4e26.jpg "The keychain from the car with Sitngo logo")

 We didn't hear about this service earlier, but our friends told us about their good experiences with this company in the summer of 2019.
+Also, we read all feedbacks [on Google Maps](https://g.co/kgs/HT16J1) and it was very useful.

 Some facts about this company (something from the internet, something from us):